fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 ### National Cuisine & American Food
 - _HAE_, xi--xv.
 - _Mind of Chef_: [Ed Lee on American Food](https://www.youtube.com/watch?v=Y5DZui1nrAs)
+- Ruth Tobias, [Is There Such a Thing as ‘American’ Food?](https://www.tastingtable.com/culture/national/defining-american-food-cuisine)
 - Sidney Mintz, "Eating American".
-- Ruth Tobias, [Is There Such a Thing as ‘American’ Food?](https://www.tastingtable.com/culture/national/defining-american-food-cuisine)
 - Alison K. Smith, [National Cuisines](https://www-oxfordhandbooks-com.libproxy.unm.edu/view/10.1093/oxfordhb/9780199729937.001.0001/oxfordhb-9780199729937-e-25), from _The Oxford Handbook of Food History_ (2012).
+You can read more quickly over the long Russia example if you want, as the details don't much matter.
+But do read the last paragraph.

 {% include alert.html class='danger' title='Reading response' text="
 First, make sure you're familiar with the [reading response guide](reading-responses).
-What were the most compelling arguments from the readings about how to define national food?
-How have YOU defined American food?
-What kinds of values and/or assumptions went into that?
+What were the most compelling ideas from the SET readings about how to define national food?
+What ideas had you maybe not considered before?
+Main question for today: Do you think Smith would agree with Mintz that there really isn't an American cuisine?
 "%}